B1.5 Read, represent, compare, and order decimal numbers up to hundredths, in various contexts.

 Converting from one measure to another is often difficult for some students, especially when the result of the conversion is a decimal number.
 In addition, students may find it very difficult to express a measurement using a single unit of measurement.
 For example, they tend to say "1 metre and 15 centimetres" rather than "1 and 15 hundredths of a metre" and to write "1 m 15 cm" rather than "1.15 m".

-Here are 2 examples of representations.
+Below are two examples of representations:

 Then invite students to express the length of the rope in different ways using a single unit of measurement.

-Then invite students to share their answer and justify it using the representation on the board.
+Next invite students to share their answer and justify it using the representation on the board.

 Then introduce other similar situations.
 Continue with situations that involve several different units of measurement, for example, a rope that is 3 metres, 2 decimetres and 5 centimetres long (3.25 m).